-Rising support for in-car cameras to tackle soaring bogus car insurance claims.
+Rising use of in-car cameras are tackling soaring bogus car insurance claims.

-This technology has already been tried and tested on UK roads.
-Leading vehicle CCTV and telematics provider to the commercial motor industry, Vision Unique Equipment (VUE), has witnessed a significant reduction in bogus car insurance claims after installing its technology is thousands of fleet vehicles in the UK.
+This technology is increasingly being used on UK roads everyday.
+Leading vehicle CCTV and telematics provider in the commercial motor industry, Vision Unique Equipment (VUE), has witnessed a significant reduction in bogus car insurance claims after installing its technology in thousands of fleet vehicles across the UK.

 Glen Mullins, managing director of VUE, said:

-“There are approximately 23.3 million private cars on UK roads and fraudulent insurance claims are costing British drivers thousands of pounds each year, as well as driving up premiums.
+“There are approximately 31.7 million cars on UK roads and fraudulent insurance claims are costing British drivers thousands of pounds each year, as well as driving up premiums.

 “VUE is the leading supplier of in-vehicle CCTV camera systems to commercial fleets in the UK, helping protect them from fake insurance claims.
-This technology could protect private drivers too.
+This technology is proving to protect private drivers too.

 “Front and rear facing CCTV recording cameras allow insurance companies to challenge fraudulent claims and offer protection for drivers who could otherwise be blamed for non-fault accidents.

-Based in Trafford Park, Manchester, VUE works with many of the UK’s largest commercial fleet operators and is recommended by major insurance companies.
+Based in Salford Quays, Manchester, VUE works with many of the UK’s largest commercial fleet operators and is recommended by major insurance companies.
 The CCTV and telematics company was awarded the Highly Commended Fleet Safety Product award at the BRAKE Fleet Safety Awards in 2013.

 For more information on our Video Telematics services contact us.